ExpressenAB/exp-containership/Deploying.md

 #### 1. Make sure you have everything you need.

-Talk to your local infrastructure to ensure you have all of these.
+Talk to your local infrastructure team to ensure you have all of these.

 * Url:s etc to any external services your app uses for the concerned envirnoment(s).
 * A helios deployment group for each environment you want to deploy to.